MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. On the **Define scope** page, select **Add all environments**, then select **Next**.

 1. On the **Review and create policy** page review your policy settings, then select **Create policy**.

+1. Sign out of the MOD Administrator account by selecting the **MA** icon in the top right, then selecting **Sign out**.
+Close the browser window once you're signed out.

 You have successfully created a Power Platform DLP policy, ensuring that data flow between SharePoint Online and non-business connectors is controlled.